 Sharing confidential information online can have the potential to be more damaging than sharing it verbally due to the speed at which it can be shared and the size of the potential audience.
 It is important to remember that although some information may not directly breach a patient’s right to confidentiality when anonymised, people may still be identifiable and this behaviour may be inappropriate.

 “Always practise in line with the best available evidence.”
 (The Code, paragraph 6)

-As a nurse or midwife, you have a responsibility to ensure that any information or advice that you provide via social media is evidence-based and correct to the best of your knowledge.
+As a nurse, midwife or nursing associate, you have a responsibility to ensure that any information or advice that you provide via social media is evidence-based and correct to the best of your knowledge.
 You should not discuss anything that does not fall within your level of competence and you should avoid making general comments that could be considered inaccurate.

 “Maintain effective communication with colleagues.”
 (The Code, paragraph 8.2)